Michael Auslin

-Michael Robert Auslin (born 17 March 1967) is an American writer, policy analyst, historian, and scholar of Asia.
-He is currently the Payson J. Treat Distinguished Research Fellow in Contemporary Asia at the Hoover Institution, Stanford University, a Senior Fellow in the Asia and National Security Programs at the Foreign Policy Research Institute, and a senior fellow at London's Policy Exchange.
-He was formerly an associate professor at Yale University and a resident scholar and director of Japanese studies at the American Enterprise Institute, a conservative think tank in Washington, D.C.
+Michael Robert Auslin (born 17 March 1967) is an American historian, writer, and policy analyst, known for his work on U.S-Asian relations.
+He is currently the Payson J. Treat Distinguished Research Fellow at the Hoover Institution, Stanford University and was formerly an associate professor of history at Yale University.
+Since 2024, he has published The Patowmack Packet, a Substack containing articles on the history of Washington, D.C.

-Early life
+Early life and education

 Auslin grew up in suburban Chicago.
-He lived and worked in Japan as an Assistant Language Teacher on the JET Programme.
+He graduated with a BSci from Georgetown University's School of Foreign Service in 1988; received a master's degree from the Russian and East European Institute at Indiana University, Bloomington, in 1991; and was awarded a PhD in history from the University of Illinois at Urbana-Champaign, in 2000.
+In 1991-92, he lived and worked in Japan as an Assistant Language Teacher on the JET Programme, and he studied at the Inter-University Center for Japanese Language Studies, in Yokohama, in 1995-96.

 Career

 Auslin was an assistant professor (2000–2006) and then associate professor (2006–2007) in the Department of History at Yale University.
 In addition, he was also the founding director of the Project on Japan-U.S. Relations (2004–2007) and a senior research fellow at the MacMillan Center for International and Area Studies (2006–2007) at Yale.

 In 2005, he was a visiting researcher at the Graduate School of Law of Kobe University and in 2009 was a visiting professor in the Faculty of Law at Tokyo University.
+After leaving Yale, he was a resident scholar and director of Japanese studies at the American Enterprise Institute, in Washington, D.C.
+In 2017, he joined the Hoover Institution as the inaugural Payson J. Treat Distinguished Research Fellow in Contemporary Asia.
+Auslin is the senior advisor for Asia at the Halifax International Security Forum, a senior fellow in the Asia and National Security Programs at the Foreign Policy Research Institute, and was a senior fellow at London's Policy Exchange.

+Auslin currently serves on the board of directors of the American Ditchley Foundation and as the vice chair of the Wilton Park USA Foundation.

-He was elected a fellow of the Royal Historical Society in 2018, and was named a Young Global Leader by the World Economic Forum and a Marshall Memorial Fellow while a professor at Yale.
+He was elected a fellow of the Royal Historical Society in 2018, and was named a Young Global Leader by the World Economic Forum in 2006 and a Marshall Memorial Fellow while a professor at Yale.
 In addition, he was a Fulbright Scholar and Japan Foundation Scholar while in graduate school.

-Auslin is the Senior Advisor for Asia at the Halifax International Security Forum.
-He currently serves as the Vice Chair of the Wilton Park USA Foundation.
+Auslin has testified before the U.S. Senate Committee on Foreign Relations, the U.S House of Representatives Armed Services Committee, and the U.S.-China Economic and Security Review Commission.